beginner-corp/docs.begin.com/src/shared/docs/en/routes-functions/javascript-routes.md

 `res()` is a function that must be invoked; it accepts a JavaScript object with the following keys:

 - Either `js` or `location` (**required**)
-  - `js` - a string containing HTML content
+  - `js` - a string containing JavaScript content
   - `location` - a URL, either absolute or relative; sets HTTP status to `302` without using the `status` key
 - [`session`](/en/routes-functions/sessions/#how-sessions-work) (optional) - object containing session data
 - `status` (optional) - alternately `code` or `statusCode`, sets HTTP error status code, supports the following values: